-All personnel performing work within the bounds of this evaluation will utilize every means available to maintain their exposures to radiation as low as reasonably achievable (ALARA).
-Radiological Controls personnel will monitor work areas as required and provide dose rate information to aid individuals in performance of their tasks in so far as radiological work practices are concerned.
+All personnel performing work within the bounds of this evaluation utilize every means available to maintain their exposures to radiation as low as reasonably achievable (ALARA).
+Radiological Controls personnel monitor work areas as required and provide dose rate information to aid individuals in performance of their tasks in so far as radiological work practices are concerned.

-Extensive planning of tasks to be conducted in radiation areas and training of personnel will be used to reduce the time necessary to complete tasks.
-The use of mockups for training and proof-of-principle testing is planned.
-Higher radiation areas will be identified to personnel and shielded where practical.
-Work will be structured to avoid those areas to the extent possible.
+Extensive planning of tasks to be conducted in radiation areas and training of personnel are used to reduce the time necessary to complete tasks.
+Mockups for training and proof-of-principle testing are also used.
+Higher radiation areas are identified to personnel and shielded where practical.
+Work is structured to avoid those areas to the extent possible.